Documentation Centerv2.4.0Bilingual

 Installation notes

-• They do not install Claude Code, Cursor, Trae, Gemini CLI, VS Code Copilot, or any host application.
+• Super Dev does not install Claude, Codex, Cursor, Trae, Gemini CLI, or any other host app for you.

 Install Flow